 - Petroleum jelly, mineral waxes: $83.5 million (down -12.3%)

 Among these import subcategories, French purchases of high temperature distilled coal tar oils (up 57.2%), peat (up 17.5%) and electrical energy (up 11.2%) grew from 2019 to 2020.

 These amounts clearly show where the strongest demand lies for different types of imported fossil fuels-related products among French businesses and consumers.

-In 2019, French importers spent the most on the following 10 subcategories of electronics-related products.
+In 2020, French importers spent the most on the following subcategories of pharmaceuticals.

-These amounts and the percentages within parenthesis clearly show where the strongest demand lies for different types of imported electronics among French businesses and consumers.
+These amounts and the percentages within parenthesis clearly show where the strongest demand lies for different types of imported pharmaceuticals among French businesses and consumers.